bilocq/wgan-gp-benchmark/README.md

 # WGAN-GP Benchmark
-This repository is a PyTorch implementation of WGAN-GP (Gulrajani et al. 2017) that was used to run benchmark image generation experiments in *A new method for determining Wasserstein 1 optimal transport maps from Kantorovich potentials, with deep learning applications* (arXiv link coming soon).
-The main codebase for the TTC algorithm introduced in that paper is [here](github.com/bilocq/Trust-the-Critics-2).
+This repository is a PyTorch implementation of WGAN-GP (Gulrajani et al. 2017) that was used to run the benchmark image generation experiments in *A new method for determining Wasserstein 1 optimal transport maps from Kantorovich potentials, with deep learning applications* (arXiv link coming soon).
+The main codebase for the TTC algorithm introduced in that paper is [here](https://github.com/bilocq/Trust-the-Critics-2).

 ## How to run this code ##
 * Create a Python virtual environment with Python 3.8 installed.
 * Install the packages listed in requirements.txt (pip install -r requirements.txt)
 * Training and evaluating performance through FID are both done by running train.py.
-Specify a number of iterations with the --iterations argument, and a number of FID evaluations with the --checkpoints argument.
-The FID evaluations will be performed at regular intervals during training.
+The results will be saved in a directory specified by the --folder argument (this directory should either not exist or be empty when running train.py).

 The image generation experiments we ran with WGAN-GP are described in Section 5 and Appendix 8 of the paper.
 Here, we include an example of a shell script that could be used (after minor modifications) to run WGAN-GP experiments.
 Running train.py will train an instance of WGAN-GP for a specified number of iterations while also stopping training at regular intervals to evaluate performance through FID.
 The number of FID evaluations is specified through the 'checkpoints' argument.
 A past experiment can be resumed by specifying the same path with the 'folder' argument.
 Note that training WGAN-GP is computationally demanding, and thus requires adequate computational resources (i.e. running this on your laptop is not recommended).